jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iii) the value shown in the financial statements for the asset is calculated by reference to the amount that the person is allowed as a deduction or depreciation loss for the asset, or on the basis that the asset is non-depreciable or depreciable at a rate of zero.
 Meaning for worldwide group
 (2) In this subpart, for a worldwide group, total group non-debt liabilities for an income year means the total of the outstanding balances of liabilities shown in the financial statements of the worldwide group, reduced by the total of liabilities that are included in the total group debt and the total of liabilities under financial arrangements that are removed under section FE 18(3B) from the measurement of total group debt.
-Wholly-owned group treated as single shareholder and provider of funds (3) If a shareholder is a member of a wholly-owned group,— (a) for the purposes of section FE 16B(1)﻿(b)﻿(i) and (c)﻿(i), the wholly-owned group is treated as the shareholder for all shares held by persons who are members of the wholly-owned group; and
+Equity group treated as single shareholder and provider of funds (3) If a shareholder is a company,—
+  (a) for the purposes of subsection (1)﻿(b) and (c), the shareholder’s equity group is treated as the shareholder for all the shares held by members of the equity group; and
-  (b) for the purposes of section FE 16B(1)﻿(b), the wholly-owned group is treated as the provider of all the funds that are provided by persons who are members of the wholly-owned group.
+  (b) for the purposes of subsection (1)﻿(b), the shareholder’s equity group is treated as the provider of all the funds that are provided by members of the equity group.
+Trustee treated as single shareholder and provider of funds (4) If a shareholder is a trustee of a trust,—
+  (a) for the purposes of subsection (1)﻿(b) and (c), the trustee is treated as the shareholder for all the shares held by a settlor of the trust and relatives of the settlor, if the settlor and relatives have made at least 90% of the settlements made on the trust; and
+  (b) for the purposes of subsection (1)﻿(b), the trustee is treated as the provider of all the funds that are provided by a settlor of the trust and relatives of the settlor, if the settlor and relatives have made at least 90% of the settlements made on the trust.
+Meaning of equity group
+(5) In this section, for a shareholder, equity group— (a) means the members of the wholly-owned group if the shareholder is a member of the wholly-owned group, or the shareholder company itself:
+  (b) includes—
+    (i) the group of persons (the natural group) who are relatives and that holds 100% of the voting interests in a member of the wholly-owned group or in the shareholder company itself, as the case may be:
+    (ii) if a member of the natural group is a trustee of a trust, a settlor of the trust and relatives of the settlor if the settlor and relatives have made at least 90% of the settlements made on the trust.

 **Debt percentage of worldwide group**